 WIRING ONE TRANSDUCER TO MULTIPLE READOUTS, RECORDERS, COMPUTERS, ETC.

+Pressure transducers that output milliamp signals can connect to multiple devices in series.
+The fact that they can transmit signals over long distances without interference makes it easier to connect a milliamp-signal device to multiple instrumentation units.
+This diagram illustrates the correct wiring.
 One of the great advantages of a current signal is the simplicity in setting up a multi-instrument system.
 Long distance transmission from instrument to instrument without electrical interference make multi-instrument systems easy.
 For example, a material test center may have one control room for all the different test labs, enabling operation from one central location.
 Instrument calibration and troubleshooting are simple in a multi-instrument current loop.
 The only limitation for the number of instruments is the amount of voltage from the power supply driving the current loop.
 The minimum voltage required is determined by Ohms law, V-IR (voltage equals current times resistance).
 This is shown and explained in Figure 4.

 RLINE = resistance due to wire